Megatonna/AUR-ovirt/README.md

 # AUR
-Trying to adapt Ovirt to Archlinux
+Trying to adapt Ovirt to Archlinux.
+TODO:
+1. otopi
+  a. pacman wrapper ?
+2. host-deploy
+  a. ifcfg scripts adaptor ?
+3. HA